If you've suffered fractured or broken bones due to an accident that wasn't your fault, contact our Personal Injury Lawyers for advice and guidance.

 It is important to speak to your doctor about the potential risks after your fracture injury as there may be preventative treatment and measures that can be taken to minimise the risks.
 If you have developed any additional health issues after breaking a bone in an accident which wasn’t your fault, we can help you to claim compensation and access the right treatment and rehabilitation to aid your recovery.

-Please give us a call for a friendly, confidential, chat about how we can help and support you with a serious injury compensation claim.
+Contact us for a friendly, confidential chat about how we can help and support you with a Broken Bone Claim.
 There is no commitment or charge for our initial assessment.
 Contact a member of the team or complete our online enquiry form.
 We can also arrange a home or hospital visit, if more convenient.

-We regularly act for clients all over Shropshire, Herefordshire, Mid and North Wales, Birmingham and the Midlands.
-As a leading law firm we can represent you wherever you live in England or Wales.
+We regularly act for clients all over Shropshire, Herefordshire, Mid and North Wales, and the Midlands.
+As a leading team of Serious Injury Solicitors, we can represent you wherever you live in England or Wales.

-An accident that results in a fracture or broken bone can affect all aspects of your life, but with the right support, intervention, equipment and facilities, you can lead a full and productive life.
+An accident that results in a fracture or broken bone can affect all aspects of your life, but with the right support you can lead a full and productive life.

 "*" indicates required fields